 The largest cafeteria at Memorial Hermann-Texas Medical Center, the Arboretum Café located on the 2nd floor will have seating for 335 people.
 Its expanded menu will include new food offerings such as sushi and more vegan and vegetarian options.

 Sarofim Pavilion has Operating Rooms on the 2nd and 3rd floors, including the custom-designed Hybrid Trauma OR.
 By combining a traditional OR with an image-guided interventional suite, the Hybrid Trauma OR can accommodate highly complex, advanced surgical procedures to meet the complex needs of trauma patients.
 These floors also include a Neuro Hybrid OR, Pediatric Cardiovascular Hybrid OR and a Pediatric Cath Lab.
+Additional support areas in Sarofim Pavilion include Pharmacy, Blood Bank, Anatomical Pathology and Sterile Processing.

 Each patient floor will feature 36-38 patient rooms, all built and licensed to operate as ICU beds.
-To accommodate families, each patient floor has dedicated Lactation rooms available and a family lounge overlooking Hermann Park and the Houston Zoo, in addition to traditional waiting rooms.
+To accommodate families, each patient floor has a dedicated Lactation room available and a family lounge overlooking Hermann Park and the Houston Zoo, in addition to traditional waiting rooms.
 Six shelled floors provide for future growth.

 10,000 sq. ft. larger than the former helipad, the new helipad can accommodate larger, heavier aircraft including Black Hawk helicopters.
 Decontamination showers are double the previous size to better serve industry partners during major disasters/crisis events.
 Life Flight Command Center and Life Flight Education are now on the same floor.
 The adjacent trauma elevator provides dedicated access for the Life Flight team to continue their expedited care to definitive treatment in the OR or Emergency Center.

 Adult Trauma Rooms have the capacity to double up in a mass casualty event.
 Each room has an imprint of red boots in honor of legendary trauma surgeon and Life Flight co-founder, Dr. James “Red” Duke, Jr. These boots mark where the lead trauma physician stands when the room is in use.
 Also, the new Ambulance Bay is covered and twice the size.
+The expanded Emergency Center includes dedicated waiting areas for adult and pediatric patients.